tlienart/Xranklin.jl/docs/workflow/getting_started.md

 Once the server is running, you can edit the file `index.md` and see the effect it has in your browser.
 If you're familiar with Markdown, this step should hopefully be fairly intuitive.
-If you're not, you might want to check out the [Markdown basics](/syntax/basics/).
+Otherwise, you might want to check out the [Markdown basics](/syntax/basics/).
 The `index.md` file also  has a few indications for how to do things which you might find useful.